How to Use a .NET 8 DLL from VBA with Type Safety - Expose via COM and Generate a TLB with dscom

 - build the .NET 8 class library with

-*.comhost.dllwithregsvr32 - register the generated
+*.comhost.dllwithregsvr32 - register the TLB with

 | File | Role |